therealahrion/ViPER4Android-FX-Legacy/README.md

 * All root solutions (requires init.d support if not using magisk or supersu.
 Try [Init.d Injector](https://forum.xda-developers.com/android/software-hacking/mod-universal-init-d-injector-wip-t3692105))

 ## Change Log
+### v1.3 - 2.12.2018
+* Fix vendor cfg creation for devices that don't have it
+* Fix sepolicy patching

 ### v1.2 - 2.10.2018
 * Added sa3d removal for samsung devices